Sally Jones (journalist)

-Sally Jones (born 1954) is a British journalist, television news and sports presenter.
-She is three-times a world champion at real tennis; once in the singles and twice in the doubles.
+Sally Jones (born 1955) is a British journalist and television presenter for sports and news.
+In 1986, she became the BBC's first woman sports presenter on BBC Breakfast News.

+She is also a three-time world champion in real tennis, winning the singles title once and the doubles title twice.

 Education

-Sally Jones was born in Coventry, Warwickshire, and educated at King Edward VI High School for Girls, Birmingham.
-She read English at St Hugh's College, Oxford, where she won five blues and half blues for different sports including tennis, squash, netball, cricket and modern pentathlon.
-In 1976, she was Oxford University rock n'roll champion (Oxford Rock Soc) and began tap-dancing with the Oxcentrics jazz band as well as gaining notoriety via a student prank, successfully dressing up as a man to stand for membership of the all-male Gridiron Club.
+Jones was born in 1955 in Coventry, Warwickshire, the daughter of a bank manager in Coleshill.
+She was educated at King Edward VI High School for Girls, Birmingham, and at St Hugh's College, Oxford, where she read English and won five blues and half blues for different sports including tennis, squash, netball, cricket and modern pentathlon.

+She won the Sale of the Century quiz when she was aged 18 years and has since appeared on celebrity editions of Fifteen to One and The Krypton Factor.
+She has appeared five times on Mastermind and reached the semi-finals in 2008.

 Sport

 Jones was Warwickshire county and British schoolgirls tennis champion (Lawn Tennis Association) and a finalist in the British Under 21 doubles championship (LTA).
 She played county tennis, squash (Warwickshire, Devon and South Wales squash associations), and netball (Birmingham Schools and Midlands First teams), captaining the Warwickshire senior tennis team for ten years, leading them to the County Championship in July 1997.
 She won the Sunday Telegraph Travel Writing Prize for an account of a tennis tour of Ireland and two Catherine Pakenham awards for women journalists.